Amadou Bamba: Facing colonial rule and exile

-As Bamba's fame and influence spread, the French colonial government worried about his growing power and potential to wage war against them.
+As Bamba's influence spread, the French colonial government worried about his growing power and potential to wage war against them.
 He had stirred "anti-colonial disobedience" and even converted a number of traditional kings and their followers and no doubt could have raised a huge military force, as Muslim leaders like Umar Tall and Samory Touré had before him.
 During this time, the French army and French colonial government were weary of Muslim leaders inciting revolts as they finished taking over Senegal.

 The phobia of the colonial administration at the place of any Islamic movement made the judgements given to the Privy Council often constitute lawsuits of intention to religious leaders.
 Stopped in Diéwol, Cheikh Ahmadou Bamba was transferred to the office of the Governor of the colonial administration in Saint-Louis (Senegal).
 On Thursday September 5, 1895, he appeared before the Privy Council (Conseil d'Etat) of Saint-Louis to rule on his case.
 Ahmadou Bamba prayed two rakat in the Governor's office before addressing the council, declaring his firm intention to be subjected to God alone.
 With this symbolic prayer and stance in the sanctuary of the deniers of Islam, Bamba came to embody a new form of nonviolent resistance against the aims of colonial evangelists.
 Proof of Bamba having recited these prayers is not included in colonial archives, but is rather based on the testimonies of his disciples.
 As a result of Bamba's prayers, the Privy Council decided to deport him to "a place where its fanatic preachings would not have any effect". and exiled him to the equatorial forest of Gabon, where he remained for seven years and nine months.
 While in Gabon, he composed prayers and poems celebrating Allah.